 Storability is crucial when it comes to tightly packed kitchens, especially when it comes to gadgets.
-Both microwavable egg cookers, the Sistema and theEasy Eggwich, were the smallest and easiest to store away.
-Of the electric models, we found the Dash Rapid to be the highest scorer in this metric.
-With the smallest footprint and the ability for all its accessories to nest inside, it wouldn't be hard to find room for this device even in the most cluttered kitchen.
+Both microwavable egg cookers, the Sistema and the Easy Eggwich, were the smallest and easiest to store away.
+We found the Dash Rapid to be the highest scorer of the electric models in this metric.
+With the smallest footprint and the ability for all its accessories to nest inside, it wouldn't be hard to find room for this device, even in the most cluttered kitchen.

 The Cuisinart was the worst performer in this metric, primarily because you can't nest all of the accessories inside of it.
 Not only do you have to find space for its semi-large footprint, but you also have to have the drawer space to stash away its small parts.